 Direct: 972-941-4453

-Historic Addison African American Church Founded by Freed Slaves Blocked by City Council Zoning Decision
+Addison City Council Unanimously Approves Special Use Permit for African American Church Founded by Freed Slaves

-Neighbor complaints about church founded by freed slaves more than 150 years ago stall approval for zoning permits.
+Neighbor complaints about church founded by freed slaves more than 150 years ago stalled approval for zoning permits.

-submitted a demand letter today to the City Council of Addison urging officials to approve a zoning application for White Rock Chapel, a historic church founded by freed slaves.
-The chapel was designated a historic site by the Texas Historical Commission in 2000.
+Addison, TX—The City Council of Addison (TX) last night unanimously approved a zoning application for White Rock Chapel, a historic church founded by freed slaves in 1884.
+The Texas Historical Commission designated the chapel a historic site in 2000.

-White Rock Chapel – founded by predominantly formerly enslaved men and women – purchased land and built the very first church out of rough-hewn logs near White Rock Creek following emancipation.
+White Rock Chapel – founded by formerly enslaved men and women – purchased land and built the very first church out of rough-hewn logs near White Rock Creek following emancipation.
 In 1918, after enduring years of devastating flash floods, the congregation moved to higher ground at the current location.
 In August 2018, the current owners of White Rock Chapel purchased the property and brought it out of receivership.
 By doing so, they saved this historic church from demolition and preserved its rich history and legacy.
 They then sought building permits to restore the property.
 The city council denied the permits even after they were advanced by the city’s planning and zoning commission.
+Monday night’s vote provides the permit necessary for the church to continue to exist in Addison.

 ###